Business Broadband Prices

 By choosing a more expensive and higher-speed broadband package, you are essentially securing a larger share of the network’s available capacity.

-Full-fibre, also known as fibre-to-the-premises (FTTP) broadband, generally incurs higher costs than other partial forms of fibre (i.e., SoGEA and standard ADSL business broadband services, owing to its superior speed and performance.
+Full fibre business broadband, also known as fibre-to-the-premises (FTTP) broadband, generally incurs higher costs than other partial forms of fibre optic business broadband (known as SoGEA), owing to its superior speed and performance.

 Nevertheless, FTTP prices have been trending downward as the technology gains wider adoption and as competition among providers intensifies.
 Alternative network providers, such as Hyperoptic, offer direct competition to the Openreach network, facilitating lower broadband costs.